xiaolongbytes/xiaolongbytes.github.io/README.md

 Personal/portfolio website for myself.

 ## Skills Learned:
+1. UI Design
-1. Figma to prototype website design and content
+2. Figma to prototype website design and content
-2. CSS text animations
-3. CSS Grid

 ## TO-DO:
 - [ ] Finalize prototype design in Figma
 - [ ] Create page using HTML and CSS
-- [ ] Add text animations
+- [ ] Ensure it looks good on different window sizes
 - [ ] Make mobile friendly